KennyLi6/HtH_Build_Summer_2022/Finding-an-Interesting-Dataset/About_data.md

 ---

-This dataset came from https://www.kaggle.com/datasets/codefantasy/list-of-bestselling-pc-games.
-"This dataset contains the list of bestselling PC games!
-Here is the Github link, if you want it: https://github.com/You-now-Who/dataset/tree/main/List-of-bestselling-games-on-PC"
+This dataset came from https://www.kaggle.com/code/moatazghazy/video-game-sales-analysis/data.
+No description added.

 # What are 10 (or more) questions that you hope to answer through your data analysis?